 Colorado landlords are responsible for fire safety systems, including battery replacement for such devices.

-Landlord Responsibilities for Doors & Locks in Colorado
+Landlord Responsibilities for Doors and Locks in Colorado

 Colorado landlords are responsible for providing and maintaining unbroken doors, and locks in good working order.